 For example, you’ll find Netflix all across social media, from Facebook to Twitter, Instagram, YouTube, and more.
 And the type of content they share is focused on videos or short Gifs, which makes sense for their brand and is important for consistency.

 8. Demonstrate Transparency

 It’s hard to build a relationship without trust.
 And you can’t have trust if you’re not honest and transparent about who you are and what you offer.
-This is not only important to your customers but to your employees, investors, and stakeholders.
+This is important not only to your customers but to your employees, investors, and stakeholders.

 There are many ways to build transparency into your content.
 You can share Case Studies that demonstrate what you did for a particular customer and how it worked out.
-You can also be transparent about how you use data, which will keep you from getting intro trouble like Facebook.
+You can also be transparent about how you use data, which will keep you from getting into trouble like Facebook.
 Truthfully, the more information you can provide your customers, the better.

 9. Use Social Proof